Tebs-Lab/intro-to-python-four-day-ws/01-python-fundamentals/03-basic-collections-and-for/06-list-loop-dict-exercise.md

 You will be writing scripts that utilizes lists, dictionaries, loops, and if statements.
 As you are writing the code, periodically execute the code in your terminal and print your variables to check your work and see their values.

-## Part 1: Lists, Loops, and aggregating
+## Part 1: Lists, Loops, and Aggregating

 * Create a list with 5 numbers in it and assign it to a variable.
 * Create a variable called `list_sum` and assign it the value `0`